MeadCo/ScriptX.Print.Client/docs-src/tutorials/start.md

 4. Initialise the [MeadCoScriptXJS](https://meadco.github.io/MeadCoScriptXJS) library
 5. Initilise print parameters

-Remove all references to ScriptX.Addon (i.e. the &lt;object /&gt; elements as ScriptX.Addon can only print to locally installed printers).

 ```javascript
 <!-- ScriptX Services client emulation libraries optionally use jQuery.
 It is **not** a dependency -->
 <script src="https://cdn.jsdelivr.net/npm/jquery@3/dist/jquery.min.js"></script>